ncm/nytm-spelling-bee/article.md

 `.scan()`, `match`, `.filter()`, and `.collect()`, at twice the line count, to get tolerable performance.
 Now the loop is faster.
 A `match` would work here, but the code would be longer.
 Rust could have just one `push` call, as in the C++ version, but it would be ugly, and slower besides.
+Using a value of `ones` to flag ineligible words saves one unpredictable branch per character.

 Incidentally, I don't know why I can write
 ```